 Fundamental studies; Technology development; Gas cleaning, reforming and upgrading for BTL and SNG applications; By-product utilisation.

-Anaerobic digestion process characterisation; Plant and fermenter concepts; Optimising conversion, improving design and process integration; Dry fermentation and thermophilic processes; Anaerobic fermentation of innovative feedstocks (straw, waste, algae, etc.); New process design and integration; Biogas utilisation for power, CHP and poly-generation; Biogas upgrading to biomethane; Biomethane injection into the grid.
+Anaerobic digestion process characterisation; Advanced plant and fermenter concepts; Optimising conversion, improving design and process integration; Dry fermentation and thermophilic processes; Anaerobic digestion of innovative feedstocks (straw, waste, algae, etc.); Biogas utilisation for power, CHP and poly-generation; Biogas upgrading to biomethane; Biomethane injection into the grid.

 TOPIC 3: BIOMASS CONVERSION TECHNOLOGIES FOR FUELS, CHEMICALS AND MATERIALS